ihavethatonvinyl/blog/content/conversations/interview-with-steve-sladkowski.md

 record store for a long time, but my collection has been kind of built haphazardly like that.

 ### It’s nice to start off that way.
 I got a lot of records from my parents, and you look back and you have all these records from the 60s and 70s.
-It's a really cool thing to have.
+It's a really cool thing to have

 My dad's around now too, still.
 So he and my mom both still like vinyl, so it's cool too to have the sort of like, flip happen now where, like, for Mother's Day